 May 24: Our Lady, Help of Christians, Europe (16th Century)

 The power of the Turks in the second half of the sixteenth century had become so great that the peace of all Europe was threatened.
 Saint Pope Pius V, reigning Pontiff at the time, was famous for his Christian fortitude as well as his holy life.
 He caused the combined forces of Christendom to turn against the enemy in what was then called the Holy League, and then asked all of Christendom to pray the Rosary for their success.
-The Christians were inferior in numbers to the vast army and navy of the Turks, but the former bravely advanced under Don Juan of Austria while placing their trust in the help of the Blessed Virgin.
+The Christians were inferior in numbers to the vast army and navy of the Turks, but the former bravely advanced under Don Juan of Austria while placing their trust in the help of the Blessed Virgin and shouting "Long Live Mary!"

 The enemy was routed at Lepanto after five hours of struggle while the Holy Father knelt praying before a picture of Our Blessed Lady.
 Suddenly the Blessed Virgin Mary appeared in a vision and told the pope that in that very hour the enemy had been defeated.
 The Ottoman Turks had not been defeated in a major naval engagement during the memory of any living man, and the loss is thought to have been as decisive to world history as was the Roman Battle of Actium fought in 31 BC.
 Saint Pope Pius V then ordained that the invocation “Help of Christians” be added to the Litany of Loreto.